dharmeshkakadia/dharmeshkakadia-2.github.io/words.md

 + You can not move a fort.
 You have to build it, brick by brick.

++ “When given the choice between being right or being kind, choose kind.”

++ In any dispute between being smart and not being stupid, not stupid wins … by a lot.

++ If you aren't going all the way, why go at all? ~ Joe Namath

++ "The best disguise for malice is incompetence"

++ "Insecure Canyon is where you are when you’re past the “Wait I actually don’t know shit” epiphany, but not yet past the “Ohhhh no one else knows shit either” epiphany." - WaitButWhy

 + "Facts are sacred, opinions are for human"

 + "What you do counts.
 Who you are doesn't.
 You are an ordinary part of an extraordinary process."